£150 Government Energy Rebate

 - I have moved out of my property on 20 April 2022, do I still receive the rebate?
 Yes you do.
 The qualifying date is wherever you were living on 1 April 2022.

 - My parents pay the Council Tax for me, can I still get the rebate?
-Yes you can, but as your parents pay the Council Tax on your behalf, we will have to contact them to ensure it's paid to the correct person.
+Yes you can, but as your parents pay the Council Tax on your behalf, we will have to contact you to ensure it's paid to the correct person.

 - My property is in Band E, but I get Disabled Reduction reducing the Band to D - do I qualify?
 Yes, you are eligible.
 Although the property remains officially in Band E, for this rebate scheme the Disabled Band D is used.